-Andrew Cruickshank's course description and playing the course.
+Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 3 S.I.
 5